To take good photos, it is necessary to understand the parts of a camera

 6. What is the difference between the Auto Mode and the Program mode?

 Old fashioned cameras have one mode.. manual.
-Camera settings would have to be figured out by the photographer, along with focus.
+Camera settings would have

 7. What is the Portrait mode used for?
 How does it work?